Gretna boys basketball downs Elkhorn South in double overtime

 Gretna never led until overtime while denying Elkhorn South yet another win in a close game.

-Elkhorn South (8-5) had won three of their past six games by two points or overtime.
-But it couldn’t hold its 28-16 halftime lead.
+Elkhorn South (8-5) had won three of its past six games by two points or in overtime.
+Thursday, it couldn’t hold its 28-16 halftime lead.

 Alex Wilcoxson sent the game to overtime at 53-53 with a flip-in with 3.1 seconds left.
 In the first overtime, Gretna held the ball after Alec Noonan’s tying shot for the Storm with 1:31 left but to no avail.